A Nonprofit Direct Mail Fundraising Guide: How to Succeed

 3. Connect Copy with Visuals

-Include photos and creative design that draw attention to the main points of the appeal.
-When choosing a photo for your direct mail appeal, strategically select an image that conveys information and reinforces what you’ve said in the copy.
-A compelling photograph draws donors in and makes empathizing with your cause that much easier.
+Include photos and creative design that draw attention to the main points of the appeal, and strategically select images that convey information and reinforce what you’ve said in the copy.
+Compelling photographs draw donors in and make empathizing with your cause that much easier.

 4. Set Goals and Measure Impact